atunanggara/blog/_pages/about.md

 Currently, I am continuing to round up my data science skills.
 That includes being a part of the [deep learning study group in the community](https://www.meetup.com/Twin-Cities-Deep-Learning-Study-Group/events/).

+Feel free to reach out and connect with me via [LinkedIn](https://www.linkedin.com/in/atunanggara/).

 This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].